SoumeyaH/homework_01/README.md

 - The CSS stylesheet was reorder to roughly follow HTML document layout.
 - The type selector p and a were moved to higher up the stylesheet as these elements appear throughout the HTML document to make it easier for any future developer to target them.

-In the future I would suggest that the website more responsive.
+In the future the website could be improved by making it responsive.

 ## Getting started: